Davoodeh/temp-group-files/README.md

 ## Safar
 text-to-speech
-text mining or text analysis  : https://monkeylearn.com/text-analysis/ So totaly we have to part in TTS:
+text mining or text analysis  : https://monkeylearn.com/text-analysis/

+So totaly we have two part in TTS:
    - front-end
    - back-end
 ### python libs: